Maritime archaeology on the warship Hazardous in Bracklesham Bay

 Hazardous continued on alone, arriving in Virginia on 29 July 1706.
 Greenwich sailed on the First of June arriving in Virginia on 11 August 1706.

 The convoy's return had now been significantly delayed and some ships were having problems.
 It was claimed "that provisions is not here to be gott for money and if they stay to eat up their Sea Store they must perish in their passage for want of bread".

 It was later claimed by Merchants during a House of Lords discussion that "the greatest Part of the Fleet had been Sixteen Months in their Voyage.
 By this Length of the Voyage, their whole Freight was expended, in Wages, Victuals, and other incident Charges.
 The Ships lying there almost Two whole Summers, several of their Bottoms were perished by the Worm, which in those Parts always eats in the Summer Months".
-On 17 September 1706, the fleet of 182 merchantmen escorted by Greenwich, Woolwich, Advice and Hazardous left for England.
+On 17 September 1706, the fleet of 182 merchantmen escorted by Greenwich, Woolwich, Advice and Hazardous left for England, under command of Captain Thompson of the Woolwich.
 The convoy is recorded as the largest to leave Virginia up to that date.
 The Hazardous Master's log states on leaving Virginia "the whole fleet now consists of upwards 200 sail".

 The Master's log gives the picture of a convoy troubled by inclement weather from the start.
 By the first week of October the convoy was into "hard gales and much rain".
 Similar weather pursued them across the Atlantic with several reports of ships showing distress signals and others abandoned and men taken on board Hazardous.
 The convoy often became scattered by poor visibility and weather and at times fewer than 50 ships were in view from Hazardous.